medusajs/medusa/www/apps/docs/content/development/idempotency-key/use-service.md

 ## Create Idempotency Key

-You can create an idempotency key within an endpoint using the `create` method of the `IdempotencyKeyService`:
+You can create an idempotency key within an API Route using the `create` method of the `IdempotencyKeyService`:

 ```ts title=src/api/store/custom/route.ts
 import type {